Stef9998/AoC_2024/README.md

 ### Python
 Day 4 - Part 1
 - Wanted to only use one pass through the input file
-- Used a closure to kee track of the current state of the last line
+- Used a closure (for the first time) to keep track of the current state of the last line
+    - went a bit overboard with the closures :D